Azure-Samples/cargotracker-wls-aks/README.md

     kubectl get pod -n sample-domain1-ns -w
     ```

     You should find one admin server pod and two managed server pods are restarted.
-Their status are running in the end.
+Their status is running in the end.

 ### Monitor WebLogic application